What Is Kubernetes Headless Service (With Examples)?

 With a headless Service, however, a client app can actually "see" all the Pods that are available.
 And it can implement more advanced load-balancing if programmed to do so.
 The load-balancing would be done by the app, instead of the Service.

 For example, it could load balance based on how "heavy" the request is.
 If the request needs to process 10MB of data, it can send it to a Pod hosted on a more powerful worker node (server).
-If the request needs to process only 1MB, it can send it to a Pod hosted on a less powerful worker node.
+If the request needs to process only 1MB, it can be sent to a Pod hosted on a less powerful worker node.

 Conclusion